nsomar/Guaka/Readme.md

 ## Installation
-You can install Macaw using CocoaPods, carthage and Swift package manager
+You can install Macaw using Swift package manager (SPM) and carthage

-### CocoaPods
-    use_frameworks!
-    pod 'macaw'

-### Carthage
-    github 'oarrabi/macaw'

 ### Swift Package Manager
 Add swiftline as dependency in your `Package.swift`